 Most doctors do not recommend laser hair removal during pregnancy, as there is currently not enough research on the safety of the procedure.

 Additional hair growth is a common side-effect of pregnancy, but this is usually only temporary.
 If these hairs don’t fall out after giving birth, your doctor will most likely advise that you wait a few weeks before having the treatment.

 This is one of the most common myths surrounding the treatment, but there is no evidence to support it.

 Lasers only produce a small amount of radiation, which is nowhere near enough to be considered harmful.
 As it doesn’t use any UV light, laser hair removal side-effects do not include skin cancer.

 Another myth.
 Lasers only penetrate the skin’s surface – and don’t target anything other than hair follicles – so won’t affect any of your organs.

 How can I find laser hair removal near me?

-Find treatments near you with our clinic locator/listings.
+Find treatments near you with our clinical locator/listings.